Mikejo5000/vsts-docs-pr/docs/repos/get-started/what-is-repos.md

 # What is Azure Repos?

-Host and manage your code in Azure Repos.
+Azure Repos is a set of version control tools you can use to manage your code.
 Whether your software project is large or small, using version control as soon as possible is a good idea.
 Version control systems are software that help you track changes you make in your code over time.
 As you edit your code, you tell the version control system to take a snapshot of your files.
 The version control system saves that snapshot permanently so you can recall it later if you need it.
 Use version control to save your work and coordinate code changes across your team.
 Even if you're just a single developer, version control helps you stay organized as you fix bugs and develop new features.
 Version control keeps a history of your development so that you can review and even rollback to any version of your code with ease.

 Azure Repos provides two types of version control: